 Would You Clone Your Pet If You Could?

-The project is called Best Friends Again, run by entrepreneur Lou Hawthorne.
-He says his company has the only license to clone dogs, cats, and endangered species using the patents issued when Dolly the sheep became the first successfully-cloned animal.
-Hawthorne recently hired a South Korean scientist to create three clones of the Hawthorne family dog, Missy – who died in 2002.
-The three puppies – born to three different mothers - don’t look exactly like Missy.
-Although tests show they’re perfect genetic copies, fur coloring and size are influenced by conditions in the womb – so they look a bit different.
-Hawthorne says they have the same mischievous streak as the original Missy - and they all love steamed broccoli, just like she did.
+One company is called MyFriendAgain.com and they use the patents issued when Dolly the sheep became the first successfully-cloned animal.
+Originally, the company hired a South Korean scientist to create three clones of their personal family dog, Missy.
+The three puppies – born to three different mothers - are perfect genetic copies.
+Although, fur coloring and size are influenced by conditions in the womb – so they look a bit different.
+This company only clones dogs.
+Another company is called ViagenPets.com.
+Their costs are the same - but they can do cats and dogs.

-Is it moral to clone dogs?
+But is it moral to clone pets?
 Critics point out that it’s cruel.
 Vets have to operate on three dogs to clone a puppy – the DNA donor – if it’s still alive - the egg donor, and the surrogate mother.
 Only one in four implanted embryos survive to term – though supporters say that’s about the same success rate as conventional dog breeders.
 There’s also no guarantee that the cloned dogs will have the same temperament or personality as the original.
-Meaning – they’re really not just like your late, beloved Rover.
+So they won’t be just like your late, beloved cat or dog.
 The Humane Society says it's irresponsible to duplicate an animal when we're euthanizing millions of happy, health pets simply because there aren't enough homes for them.
 Your thoughts?
-Would you clone your pet if you had an extra $100-grand to spare?
-Call me toll free: 866-865-TESH.
+Would you clone your pet if you had an extra $50-grand?